LGIAsuper (as issuer of Energy Super products) is committed to the highest standards of corporate governance.

 Conflicts Management Policy

-- Identification of possible and actual conflicts arising from any other offices, functions or interests held by Trustee– such as executive roles in the sponsoring organisation or controlling entity or roles in the organisation which has nominated the Board member.
+- Identification of possible and actual conflicts arising from any other offices, functions or interests held by Directors or Responsible Persons – such as executive roles in other organisations or controlling entities or roles within organisations which nominate Directors of the Trustee.

 - all directors of the Trustee